adlrocha/go-fil-markets/docs/rfcs/zkcp.md

 DealStatusOngoing --> DealStatusWaitingData
 DealStatusWaitingData --> DealStatusVerifyProofs
-DealStatusVerifyProofs --> DealStatusStakePayment
+DealStatusVerifyProofs --> DealStatusFundsNeeded
+DealStatusFundsNeeded --> DealStatusSendFunds
-DealStatusStakePayment --> DealStatusWaitForOnchainTx
+DealStatusSendFunds --> DealStatusCheckFunds
-DealStatusWaitForOnchainTx --> DealStatusCompleted
+DealStatusCheckFunds --> DealStatusCompleted

+note right of DealStatusSendFunds
+Send hash-locked voucher for provider.
+Only redeemable if the key is revealed. end note

 note right of DealStatusVerifyProofs
 Verifies Proof^-1(c, k, y) where